 Participants.
 We estimated the needed sample size for each of the predictions.
 We set the threshold for the stopping rule to 5 and 1/5 to ensure the robustness of the decision threshold (a B>3 or <1/3).

-The SD of proportion of correct answers for the nude image location discrimination task for unconscious and conscious trials was .113 and .020 (N = 10), respectively.
+The SD of the proportion of correct answers for the nude image location discrimination task for unconscious and conscious trials was .113 and .020 (N = 10), respectively.
 The 95% CI on the ratio of the corresponding variances (SD squared) was [11.90, 90.75].
-For testing discrimination for unconscious trials, the SD of 0.11 was divided by √N and used as the SE in a Bayes factor calculator for a half-Cauchy model with a mode of 0 and scale factor of .5/7 = .07 (this follows from the maximum the proportion correct can be above chance = 0.5; and the rough maximum plausible value for a Cauchy can be taken to be scale factor×7: Dienes, 2019).
-Assuming a .07 of proportion difference in proportion of correct for H1 and 0 for H0, an N of 16 was required to find B > 5 and an N of 11 for a B > 3 if H1 were true (and the sample mean difference was .07) (an N of 46 was required to find B < 1/5 and an N of 16 for a B <1/3 if H0 were true and the sample mean difference was 0).
-We will run until the stopping rule is reached, that is until Bayes factors for proportion of correct from unconscious trials reach the lower (1/5) or higher (5) threshold for each of male and female participants, or a maximum N of 100 is reached.
+For testing discrimination for unconscious trials, the SD of 0.11 was divided by √N and used as the SE in a Bayes factor calculator for a half-Cauchy model with a mode of 0 and scale factor of .5/7 = .07 (this follows from the maximum proportion correct can be above chance = 0.5; and the rough maximum plausible value for a Cauchy can be taken to be scale factor×7: Dienes, 2019).
+Assuming a .07 proportion difference in proportion of correct for H1 and 0 for H0, an N of 16 was required to find B > 5 and an N of 11 for a B > 3 if H1 were true (and the sample mean difference was .07) (an N of 46 was required to find B < 1/5 and an N of 16 for a B <1/3 if H0 were true and the sample mean difference was 0).
+We will run until the stopping rule is reached, that is until Bayes factors for the proportion of correct from unconscious trials reach the lower (1/5) or higher (5) threshold for each of male and female participants, or a maximum N of 100 is reached.

 Using a fully informed scale factor would be better than the above method: Dienes (2015) recommends using the priming found in the conscious condition as a way of estimating what discrimination performance would be needed in the nominal unconscious condition in order for it to explain priming.
-While the latter method better motivates the model of H1, if there is no priming in the conscious condition (as Jiang et al 2006 claim), this method cannot be used.
+While the latter method better motivates the model of H1, if there is no priming in the conscious condition (as Jiang et al. 2006 claim), this method cannot be used.
+However, there may be conscious priming.
+Thus if we obtain evidence for conscious priming, then we will use the method of Dienes (2015) to ensure that the test of objective awareness in the unconscious condition is appropriate, we will estimate the level of objective performance expected given the amount of “unconscious” priming, assuming the same ratio of discrimination performance above chance to priming as in the conscious condition.
+A possible problem is that this method assumes a linear relation between priming and discrimination task performance, which may not be reasonable over a large range.
+Thus if the estimate is larger than .07, we will revert to the .07 estimate so as not to bias evidence in favour of H0.
+This estimate will be used as the SD of a half-normal in the model of H1.